ermiasdagnew/alx-Social-Media-Feed-Backend/README.md

-# Social Media Feed Backend API
+# Social Media Feed Backend

 ## 📌 Overview
-The **Social Media Feed Backend API** is a RESTful backend service that powers a simple social media platform.
+The **Social Media Feed Backend ** is a RESTful backend service that powers a simple social media platform.
 It allows users to authenticate, create posts, view a feed, and interact with content using likes and comments.

 This project is built as part of **Project Nexus (Backend)** to demonstrate real-world backend engineering skills, including API design, authentication, database modeling, and deployment readiness.